-- 5 Slide the new hard drive into the drive tray (with correct orientation) and fasten the screws. - 6 Replace the drive tray.
+- 5 Align the new hard drive in the tray (with the correct orientation) and tighten the screws. - 6 Replace the drive tray \bullet and retaining screw \bullet .

-7 Attach all data and power connectors.
+7 Attach the data and power connectors.

 - 8 Replace the cover (described in this chapter). - 9 Verify the new configuration by checking the HP Summary Screen.
 To access the HP Summary Screen, press Esc when the Vectra logo appears during startup.